chimera-linux/chimera-linux.github.io/_docs/installation/live/partitioning.md

 This will differ depending on your architecture and system firmware, but some parts will always be the same.

+If you wish to use [Disk encryption](/docs/installation/encrypted), that will influence the way you partition your drive.

 Let's assume that the target disk drive is `/dev/sda`.
 Let's start with wiping everything on it: